Address:

 It is impossible to see insulation, sheathing, drywall and framing materials once they have been installed and covered, so it is equally difficult to be accurate with hidden waste assessments.
 Even so, with a plan in place, it is possible for builders to make reductions when ordering, and to control how other contractors use materials which fall into the hidden waste category.

-Using scope to address hidden waste on projects in Guildford, Farnham and Surrey, especially with stud partitioning and framework, will make jobs more profitable for builders and less costly for their customers.
+Using scope to address hidden waste on sites, especially with stud partitioning and framework, will make jobs more profitable for builders and less costly for their customers.

-Knowing exactly what is needed helps builders to quote with more accuracy.
+Knowing exactly what is needed helps a building company to quote with more accuracy.
 Using a vague term like “three-stud corner” will lead to two extra studs being used per corner when one would suffice.
-Spread out the extra cost of studs over an entire property and this is nothing more than money down the drain.
+Spread out the extra cost of studs over an entire property, and this is nothing more than money down the drain.